pivotal/docs-tap/api-auto-registration/usage.hbs.md

 2. An APIDescriptor Custom Resource (CR) with that location created in the cluster.

-3. Optional: Configure Cross-Origin Resource Sharing (CORS) for OpenAPI specifications.
+3. (Optional) Configure Cross-Origin Resource Sharing (CORS) for OpenAPI specifications.

 To generate OpenAPI Spec: